cbonoz/vocalcoin/README.md

 - Improve UI / Remaining Beta Bug Fixes

 ## Repository Contents:
+* /slidedeck - Contains the slidedeck for Vocal.
 * /whitepaper - vocal whitepaper tex and build output files such as the pdf.
 * /vocal - Front end and server code.
 * /vocalcontract - smart contract code and deployment logic (truffle).